Our collaborators | Authors

 Robert Prentice (Offsite Link)

-Robert Prentice is a professor of business law and business ethics and Chair of the Department of Business, Government & Society at the McCombs School of Business.
-He is also Faculty Director of Ethics Unwrapped and Program Director of the Business Honors Program.
+Robert Prentice is a professor of business law and business ethics and Founding Chair of the Department of Business, Government & Society at the McCombs School of Business.
+He is also Faculty Director of Ethics Unwrapped.
 Professor Prentice is an inaugural member of the UT System Board of Regents Academy of Distinguished Teachers, and recipient of numerous teaching awards.
-He has taught business ethics for more than 20 years, and writes often in the field of behavioral ethics.
+He has taught business ethics for more than 30 years, and publishes often in the field of behavioral ethics and business law.